hardisj/erinsaudiocorner/content/english/loudspeakers/Klipsch_Heresy_IV.md

 Klipsch has a very strong following in the audiophile community.
 Klipsch fans generally know what they are getting and they enjoy it.
 What do they know they are getting?
 Well, consider this: Klipsch's literal marketing line is (and I quote) *"Pissing off the neighbors since 1946"*.
 [Here's the background art supplied on their own site](https://www.klipsch.com/wallpapers).
 I know I am not alone in thinking this tagline translates to "loud and bright".
 That is what Klipsch has given you in the Heresy IV.
 You have a 94dB (2.83v @ 1m) sensitivity speaker with an upward trend in the HF response.
 The newly implemented rear port may help the bass response compared to the Heresy III model but you'll find it hard to get much below the 70-80Hz region out of these and you'll need a subwoofer if you want good kick-drum (50/60Hz region) and definitely need a subwoofer if you want LFE content (if you choose to watch movies with these speakers).

 With the above said, Klipsch also says this about these speakers:  *"The Heresy IV offers unparalleled sound quality from a relatively small speaker"*.
 While this may be true relative to the Heresy III, let me make it clear: the Heresy IV speaker is not the quintessence of hi-fi.
-These are not an accurate speaker.
+These are not an *accurate* speaker.
 I do not believe others expect that to be the case.
 I just want to make that clear up front.
 They may very well play your favorite rock n' roll album with the zest you love, but they are not a reference speaker.
 Their response is too unbalanced for that task (both subjectively and certainly objectively).
 In my opinion, these are party speakers.
 They are show-off speakers when your neighbor comes over bragging about his Bose setup.
 The Heresy IV is what I would call a Jekyll/Hyde speaker.
 Sometimes they make your music fun and sometimes they make it boring.
 Heck, sometimes they make it aggravating.
 It's a grab bag depending on what track you come across and your mood at the time.

+As an aside, I am not biased against "horns" or compression drivers.
+My home theater system is made up of JBL Pro 2447j CD, 2380 horn and 2035HPL midwoofers.
+They literally came from the old Cinemark in town when they closed down about 8 years ago.
+They are ran actively off a Rane RPM88 DSP and some Crown amplifiers.
+So, while I prefer a different radiation pattern for general music listening, I do enjoy "horn speakers" assuming they are designed and implemented well.

 Acoustics aside, let's not ignore the "retro" look of these.
 They are quite appealing in their own way.
 A simple box with a throwback-look that appeals to many generations (myself included).
 It's not a work of art.
 It's a box.
 But, in its own way, it's pretty cool.
 And, again, this is something Klipsch is known for and fans come to expect.

 Ultimately, aside from looks, this is not the kind of speaker I would personally purchase.
 The tonal balance is much too varied for me to enjoy.
 But whether I enjoy them or not is of little consequence to your listening tastes.
 I've established that these have that "Klipsch sound" and it's evident many prefer it regardless of how inaccurate it is.
 Therefore, I can merely only provide you the data and my thoughts on the performance and let you decide what works best for *you*.
 If you are interested in the Heresy IV and plan to purchase a pair to try on your own, please consider using my Amazon affiliate link below.
 I get a small commission (at no additional cost to you) and it helps me keep doing what I'm doing here.

 <br>